ShanoLiang/study/public/basic-questionnaire-study/assets/introduction.md

 # Introduction

 Welcome!
-This is a course evaluation survey for students from course XXXX.
+This is a trial survey for the opacity project.

 **Please click [NEXT] to start the survey**